 Revenge of the Sith

-Yoda and Obi-Wan wish each other it as luck just before Yoda goes to take on Darth Sidious.
+- Yoda and Obi-Wan wish each other luck by saying it to each other just before Yoda goes to take on Darth Sidious.

 The Force Awakens

-Finally, it is Commander Organa (Leia) who says the classic line to Rey at the end of the The Force Awakens.
-This makes ‘May the Force be with you' the last line spoken in TFA.
-This line is not only one of ‘good luck', it's Leia truly wishing that the Force be with Rey as she begins her journey to becoming a Jedi as she heads off to find Luke Skywalker.
+- It is Commander Organa (Leia) who says the classic line to Rey at the end of The Force Awakens.
+This makes “May the Force be with you” the last line spoken in The Force Awakens.
+This line is not only one of good luck, it's Leia truly wishing that the Force is with Rey as she begins her journey to becoming a Jedi as she heads off to find Luke Skywalker.

-So it looks like Obi-Wan says it the most with three times, Yoda and Mace both twice.
+So it looks like Obi-Wan says it the most on three occasions, while Yoda and Mace both say it twice.

 The Last Jedi.

 The line is not spoken in The Rise of Skywalker.